 Sattu is a type of powdered flour that consists of various cereals and ground pulses.
-For an easier understanding, think of it as the Pakistani version of lemon barley water.
+For an easier understanding, think of it as the Pakistani version of lemon barley water – a well-loved beverage in Australia.
 This drink is popular as the ingredients are cheap and readily available.

 All you need are Sattu, spices, organic brown sugar (or jaggery), and a generous amount of lemon juice.
 Within less than 5 minutes, you can get yourself a summer favorite beverage!

 Sipping this may avert your health problems thanks to the drink being nutrient-rich.
 There is protein and fiber from the flour, which can help with blood circulation, cardiac arrest, and kidney failure.
 Is there no reason to consume this lip-smacking drink every day?